nfl6fh/DS-2002_final_project/README.md

 python-dotenv
 pandas
 ```
+5. Run the data_ingest.py file with `python data_ingest.py` in the root directory of the project
-5. Run the main.py file with `python main.py` in the root directory of the project
+6. Run the main.py file with `python main.py` in the root directory of the project
-6. Invite the bot to your server with admin permissions (You can give it fewer permissions if you want, but it will not work as intended without a change to the intents in main.py)
+7. Invite the bot to your server with admin permissions (You can give it fewer permissions if you want, but it will not work as intended without a change to the intents in main.py)

 ## How to run as a demo bot in terminal
 Functionality available in the terminal: